prrao87/prrao87.github.io/content/posts/rust-is-supercharging-python/index.md

 ---
-type: "post"
-title: "Rust is supercharging Python from the ground up: Let's all embrace it"
+title: "Rust is supercharging Python from the ground up: Let's all embrace it!"
-date: 2023-06-15T14:40:42-04:00
+date: 2023-06-15
-draft: false
-showTableOfContents: true
 image: "/images/tributaries.png"
 tags: ["rust", "data-engineering", "databases"]
 ---